paperless-ngx/paperless-ngx/docs/setup.rst

     paperless.

 3. Download the latest release of paperless-ng.
-You can either go with the docker-compose files from `here <https://github.com/jonaswinkler/paperless-ng/tree/master/docker/hub>`_ or clone the repository to build the image yourself.
+You can either go with the docker-compose files from `here <https://github.com/jonaswinkler/paperless-ng/tree/master/docker/compose>`_ or clone the repository to build the image yourself (see :ref:`above <setup-docker_build>`).
     You can either replace your current paperless folder or put paperless-ng in a different location.